CryptoDbSS/Eth-bridge/readme.md

-        CryptoDbSS / Ethereum bridge integration.
+## CryptoDbSS / Ethereum bridge integration.

-        integrates a Ethereum based Blockchain to CryptoDbSS based one, reading  the smart contract bridge events and then the equivalen founds are transfer to CryptoDBSS
+integrates a Ethereum based Blockchain to CryptoDbSS based one, reading  the smart contract bridge events and then the equivalent founds are transfer to CryptoDBSS

 Dependencies: